Department of Theater Studies Records, 1968-2026

 In 2001, the Drama Studies program at Duke University was reorganized into the Department of Theater Studies.
 The Department of Theater Studies provides students with opportunity to critically study theatrical works and stage dramatic productions.
 In the 1980s the department strove to extend its national reputation by recruiting David Ball from Carnegie Mellon University.
 Ball served as director of the program from 1985-1991 and recruited many prominent faculty members to join the department.
 In 1992, Ball was replaced by Richard Riddell who oversaw the creation of the Theater Studies department and the continued growth of the program and the improvement of theater facilities.
 The Theater Studies Department sponsors a student organization, the Duke Players, who contribute to productions and promote theater studies among the student body.
 The Duke Players also create an original "Orientation Show" for incoming freshman and stage a lab production each semester.
 The department also collaborates with the Music and Dance departments and with student groups such as Hoof'N'Horn and Duke Improv.

 In 1986, Duke collaborated with Broadway producer Emanuel Azenberg to create the Broadway Previews series.
 Under the management of the Department of Theater Studies, professional theater productions were staged at Duke's Page Auditorium before they moved to Broadway.
 The series was intended to promote artistic culture in the Durham area and give Duke students an opportunity for internships with theater professionals.
 The series featured many prominent actors including Jack Lemmon in A Long Day's Journey into Night (1986), Sam Waterston in A Week in the Woods (1988), Mikhail Baryshnikov in Metamorphosis (1989), Julie Harris in Lucifer's Child (1991) and Tom Selleck in A Thousand Clowns (2001).
-In the 1990's the Broadway Previews series was renamed Theater Previews and continues to bring professional productions to campus today.
+In the 1990's the Broadway Previews series was renamed Theater Previews, which ran until 2007.

 - Processing information: